 So Who Will Buy This Spectacular Glass-Wrapped Penthouse Near Yonge & Bloor In The Video Above?

-Right now I have a spectacular penthouse at Casa Condominio near Yonge & Bloor listed for sale for $2,388,800 which, by virtue of its price point, automatically narrows the number of Buyers who might consider it.
+We had a spectacular penthouse at Casa Condominio near Yonge & Bloor listed for sale for $2,388,800 which, by virtue of its price point, automatically narrows the number of Buyers who might consider it.
+It’s now SOLD!

 Located near Toronto’s ‘Mink Mile’ On Bloor which is great for shopping, some stellar dining establishments (I love La Societe and Wish Cafe & Bar), daily amenities like Yorkville’s Whole Foods Market and being near a number of cultural and educational institutions including the Univesity of Toronto, The Royal Ontario Museum and the superb Toronto Reference Library the target market for this exceptional residence is definitely more downtown than uptown.